DataONEorg/d1_python/README.md

 #### Command line switches

-We have added some custom functionality to pytest which can be enabled to launching pytest with the following switches:
+We have added some custom functionality to pytest which can be enabled by launching pytest with the following switches:

-  * `--sample-ask`: Enable a mode that invokes `kdiff3` to display diffs and, after user confirmation, can automatically update or write new test sample documents on mismatches.
+  * `--sample-ask`: Enable a mode that display diffs and, after user confirmation, can automatically update or write new test sample documents on mismatches.

+  * `--pycharm`:

+    * Automatically open files where errors occur and move the cursor to the line of the error

+    * Show syntax highlighted diffs for scripts and data files using PyCharm's powerful diff viewer

+    * Also requires the path to the PyCharm binary to be configured in `DEBUG_PYCHARM_BIN_PATH` in `./conftest.py`.

+  * See `./conftest.py` for implementation and notes.

   * `parameterize_dict`: Support for parameterizing test functions by adding a dict class member containing parameter sets.

-  * `--pycharm`: Attempt to move the cursor in PyCharm to the location of the test of failure.

-  * See `./conftest.py` for implementation and notes.

 Note: None of these switches can be used when running tests in parallel with xdist (`-n`, `--dist`, `--tx`).